Browse the online database to find the results for your local surgery.

 Other searches will compare your local GP practice against other GP practices in the local area and the national results across England.

-In terms of scale, the data for QOF are collected from 6,571 GP practices with approximately 60 million registered patients in England.
+In terms of scale, the data for QOF are collected from 6,378 GP practices with approximately 61 million registered patients in England.

 The QOF is a component of the GP contract, introduced in 2004.
 Achievement is measured for indicators in four areas, known as ‘domains’:

-By checking the options in the display panel you can compare:
+By checking the options in the display panel, you can compare:

 The sample of the output chart below shows the prevalence for some of the conditions for an individual GP practice.
-The latest 2020-21 results include prevalence only.

 Clinical prevalence is presented; this relates to the number of patients with a particular condition expressed as a percentage of the practice list size.
 QOF payments include prevalence adjustments, but these are not reflected in the publication of QOF data, which presents only raw prevalence figures.